-Meet Dr. Frank Lawlis and Dr. Barbara Peavey
+Meet Dr. Barbara Peavey

 Barbara S. Peavey, Ph.D., M.S.
 PsyPharm, BCIAC